selinaerhabor/memory-game/README.md

 Sony Bravia Television 4K |5280 width (55")|✓ |

 * Below are the test results of the website deployed on GitHub pages when tested on Browsershots.org on various browsers.
-Key screenshots of the Browser Test results can be found in a folder called `Browser Tests` under the `assets` folder.
+Key screenshots of the Browser Test results can be found in a folder called `browser-tests` under the `Tests` folder.
 * Key: ✓ - Website loads successfully

 Operating System | Browser | Mimic Game